kristinemlarson/gnssIR_matlab_v3/README.md

 * REFL_CODE = where the reflection code file (SNR files and results) will be stored

-* Until I can figure out how to access environment variables in Matlab using bash, you need to define the wget executable and store that as environment variable WGET
+* Until I can figure out how to access environment variables in Matlab using bash, you also need to define the wget executable and store that as environment variable WGET

 Executables